Kumar2421/yolo/README.md

-# 🪖 Helmet Detection with YOLOv8
+# 🪖 construction object Detection with YOLOv8

 This project implements a **construction object detection ** using the yolov8 object detection framework.
 It covers end-to-end steps from training and evaluation to ONNX deployment and live inference.